 Day 1 – Safety and Preparation

-Our group started general lab training with a focus on safety.
+The group started general lab training with a focus on safety.
 SRC’s fermentation plant is a BioSafety Level 2 facility, so cleanliness, safety and quality are of utmost importance.
 To enter the facility, everyone is required to wear a lab coat, shoe covers and safety glasses.
-We learned how to respond to an emergency biological spill or a bio safety cabinet failure and how to dispose of bio-waste.
+They learned how to respond to an emergency biological spill or a bio safety cabinet failure and how to dispose of bio-waste.

 Day 2 – Monitoring

 When the group entered the facility on the second day of training, their E. coli had grown!
 E. coli doesn’t take long to reproduce, so after spending the night in the bioreactors, their imminent harvest was looking promising.
 Most of their second day of training was spent monitoring the bioreactors, taking periodic readings of the vessel’s temperature, stir speed, pH, dissolved oxygen and pressure.
 They were able to take sterile, contained samples for testing – always steam sterilizing the nozzles between samples to prevent sample contamination.